Sydney-Informatics-Hub/intro-git/notebooks/03_create.md

 Once Git is configured, we can start using it.

-We'll start with a simple Python script _ FIXME

 First, let's create a new directory in the `Desktop` folder for our work and then change the current working directory to the newly created one: